-Based on some of the feedback we get from leaders attending our Foundation Leadership training courses, I wanted to prepare a blog listing the top ten factors a leader had to consider but I just couldn’t keep the list to ten.
+Based on some of the feedback we get from leaders attending our Management Development Programme training courses, I wanted to prepare a blog listing the top ten factors a leader had to consider but I just couldn’t keep the list to ten.
 So over a series of five blogs, I am going to attempt to list the top 50 leadership tips for you.

 These are not necessarily in any area of priority and of course much of the complexity comes from the subtlety required from those in a leadership role.
 I am sure this will provoke debate - things you will want to add, adjust or take away.
 Do let me know your views.

 Here is the first 10, please keep a look out for the rest of the series.